-For those who love the river but would rather remain landlocked, the city hosts its annual fleur de lis drop at midnight with an accompanying fireworks show on the river.
+For those who love the view of river but would rather remain landlocked, the city hosts its annual fleur de lis drop at midnight with an accompanying fireworks show on the riverfront.
 This event is free and open to the public.
-For more information on the evening’s happenings as the evening approaches, visit the Crescent City Countdown Club’s website.
+For more information on the evening’s happenings as the evening approaches, check out the Crescent City Countdown Club.

 Celebrate in Style

-Several upscale venues in the city are throwing huge parties that include food, beverages, and live music.
-All three parties in this section are for adults 21 and older.
+Several upscale venues in the city host huge parties that include food, beverages, and live music.
+(Adults 21 and older only).
 The biggest party of the evening takes place at the Hyatt Regency hotel on Loyola Avenue in the CBD.
-Aptly titled Big Night New Orleans, this event provides a luxurious celebration experience.
-Ten entertainment acts including bands and DJs will play over the course of the evening.
-Buy tickets here.
+Aptly titled Big Night New Orleans, this event provides a late-night celebration with live music, open bars, and a buffet.

-Finally, if you’d want to celebrate in style but would rather do it in the French Quarter, Bourbon Vieux hosts a party and features one of Bourbon Street’s largest balconies.
-The party ticket is all inclusive, but those looking for a low-key evening be warned: Bourbon Vieux promises a wild night of celebrating.
+If you want to celebrate in the French Quarter, Bourbon Vieux hosts a New Year’s Eve party and features one of Bourbon Street’s largest balconies.
+The party ticket is all-inclusive, but be warned – Bourbon Vieux promises a wild night of celebrating.
 Bourbon Cowboy also offers VIP balcony access and an open bar from 10 p.m. to 1 a.m.

-The annual Zoo Year’s Eve event at the zoo kicks off at 10:30 a.m. and last until 1 p.m.
+The annual Zoo Year’s Eve event at the Audubon Zoo kicks off at 10:30 a.m. and lasts until 12:30 p.m.
 The event takes place at the Capital One Stage and Field in the Audubon Zoo.
-The event is free with paid zoo admission and free to zoo members.
-Festivities include a countdown to noon with Terrance Simien, appearances by the Saintsations, and much more.
-Buy your tickets here or at the zoo the day of the event.
+It’s free with paid zoo admission and free to zoo members.
+Festivities include a toast and lots to explore from onsite exhibitors.

-For those who prefer to stay closer to downtown, the Children’s Museum’s New Year’s Eve Countdown to Noon kicks off at 9:30 a.m. and lasts until 2:30 p.m.
-This party also includes a countdown to noon with the Count from “Sesame Street” that ends with a confetti toss and balloon release.
+For those who prefer to stay closer to downtown, the Children’s Museum’s New Year’s Eve Countdown to Noon kicks off at 9:30 a.m.
+Perfect for kids, this party includes a countdown to noon with the Count from “Sesame Street” that ends with a confetti toss and balloon release.
 Kids will make their own noisemakers and party hats to wear for the countdown.
-The Red Hot Brass Band performs from 11 a.m. to 1 p.m.